bucketplus/ca-control-api-nodejs/Readme.md

-# About Cloud Actions
+# About Efficient Actions

 This Readme contains info to help developers build Standard Container Services for Cloud Actions.

-Standard Container Services import, export, modify, or analyze cloud-based objects.
+Standard Container Services perform modular tasks such as importing and analyzing files or enriching and transforming data.
 Standard Container Services must:
 1. Contain a valid Dockerfile.
 3. Contain a valid manifest.json file.
 4. Take an input, produce an output or both.